tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 # 5 Minute Challenge: Auditing

-This tutorial will explain to have your controller audited in 5 mins.
+This tutorial will explain how to have your controller audited in 5 mins.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->